awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 1. Follow any on\-screen instructions to finish updating the AWS Toolkit for JetBrains\.

-1. Restart IntelliJ IDEA, PyCharm, WebStorm, or JetBrains Rider\.
+1. Restart the JetBrains IDE\.

 ## Configure the AWS Toolkit for JetBrains to Use an HTTP Proxy<a name="key-tasks-proxy"></a>

 After you [install the AWS Toolkit for JetBrains](#key-tasks-install), you can configure it to use an HTTP proxy\.

 With IntelliJ IDEA, PyCharm, WebStorm, or JetBrains Rider already running, do one of the following:
++ For CLion, see [Configure HTTP proxy](https://www.jetbrains.com/help/clion/configuring-http-proxy.html) on the CLion help website\.
++ For GoLand, see [HTTP Proxy](https://www.jetbrains.com/help/go/settings-http-proxy.html) on the GoLand help website\.
 + For IntelliJ IDEA, see [HTTP Proxy](https://www.jetbrains.com/help/idea/settings-http-proxy.html) on the IntelliJ IDEA Help website\.
++ For WebStorm, see [HTTP Proxy](https://www.jetbrains.com/help/webstorm/settings-http-proxy.html) on the WebStorm Help website\.
++ For JetBrains Rider, see [Configure HTTP Proxy](https://www.jetbrains.com/help/rider/Configuring_HTTP_Proxy.html) on the JetBrains Rider help website\.
++ For PhpStorm;, see [HTTP Proxy](https://www.jetbrains.com/help/phpstorm/settings-http-proxy.html) on the PhpStorm help website\.
 + For PyCharm, see [HTTP Proxy](https://www.jetbrains.com/help/pycharm/settings-http-proxy.html) on the PyCharm Help website\.
-+ For WebStorm, see [HTTP Proxy](https://www.jetbrains.com/help/webstorm/settings-http-proxy.html) on the WebStorm Help website\.
++ For RubyMine, see [HTTP Proxy](https://www.jetbrains.com/help/ruby/settings-http-proxy.html) on the RubyMine help website\.
-+ For JetBrains Rider, see [Configuring HTTP Proxy](https://www.jetbrains.com/help/rider/Configuring_HTTP_Proxy.html) on the JetBrains Rider Help website\.

 After you complete the preceding instructions, the toolkit begins using those HTTP proxy settings\.